woomia/fvwmstep/README.md

-AfterStep Classic is the sucessor Afterstep Classic v1.1b2.
+AfterStep Classic is the sucessor to Afterstep Classic v1.1b2.
 This a configuration based on FVWM, or more simply put, it is a configuration for FVWM 2.6.x, but it is meant to be the next version AfterStep Classic.

 AfterStep Classic 1.1b3  released: 08/27/2023